devalk96/Thema08/Week_2/README.txt

 Usage:
-    1. Open Assignment_1.Rmd with R-Studio.
+    1. Open Assignment_2.Rmd with R-Studio.
-    2. It is possible to change the simulation output by changing various parameters:
+    2. It is possible to change the simulation output by changing various parameters, these parameters can be found in the Assignment_2.Rmd file.
-		-

     3. Knit to generate a PDF report.

 Support:
     Kasper Notebomber: k.a.notebomer@st.hanze.nl